matthewdwashburn/N8N-Media-and-Commerce-Automation-Workflows/README.md

 # N8N Media and Commerce Automation Workflows

-A description of n8n automation workflows designed to streamline operations for my digital media and e-commerce business.
+A collection of n8n automation workflows designed to streamline operations for my digital media and e-commerce business.
 These workflows automate data collection, content management, account monitoring/updating, media production tasks, and more.
 The raw files are not included to protect proprietary business practices.
 This repository serves as a demonstration of the technologies, architecture, and design patterns used in the project.

 ## Amazon Seller Account Manager Workflow